cvdlab/LinearAlgebraicRepresentation.jl/docs/src/arrangement.md

 ## API

 Every function strictly relative to the arrangement has been collected in the `LARLIB.Arrangement` sub-module but the two main functions are accessible directly from the `LARLIB` namespace.
+!!! warning
+    `LARLIB.Arrangement` is the only place in `LARLIB` where `Point` matrices store points per row and not per column as described in the documentation of `LARLIB.Points`

 ```@docs
 LARLIB.spatial_arrangement